 For the next 19 months, as a counterculture squared off against a “silent majority,” the occupiers of Alcatraz dug in.
 The group included Cherokee and Ojibwa, Mohawk, Sioux, and other native nations.
 They hoped to reclaim Alcatraz as “Indian land.”
 They failed.
-But their long-term goal – to alert a sleeping nation to the poverty and humiliation of their people – was an American triumph.
+But their long-term goal – to alert a sleeping nation to the poverty and humiliation of their people – was a triumph.

 The siege of Alcatraz was an American uprising waged by the first Americans, supported by other Americans -- activists, celebrities, journalists, and politicians alike.
 Before it ended, the daring action caused a seismic shift in attitude.
 The era of "cowboys and Indians" and “How the West Was Won” became the age of Bury My Heart at Wounded Knee.
 The change began with the simple statement that greeted each native joining the siege – “Welcome to Alcatraz, you are now on Indian land.”

 Little in La Nada Boyer’s childhood prepared her to occupy federal turf.
 Instead, the Shoshone woman was accustomed to having her own nation occupied.
 But at 3:00 a.m. on November 20, Boyer and her infant son had climbed aboard a small, crowded sailboat.
 She had classes that day at UC Berkeley where she was the first Native-American student.
 She figured she would miss them.